arcanereinz/typeorm-model-generator/README.md

                                    transformers on auto-increment columns.             [boolean] [default: false] --generateValidators         (ONLY MySQL) Generate class-validator constraints
-                                   based on column properties.                         [boolean] [default: false] --smartStrictMode            add optional chaining to property type that are nullable or has default or is auto-increment or foreign key                                         [boolean] [default: false]
+                                   based on column properties.                         [boolean] [default: false] --smartStrictMode            (ONLY MySQL) add optional chaining to property type if nullable or has default or is auto-increment or foreign key                                         [boolean] [default: false]
+      --noTypeorm                  (ONLY MySQL) Do not include typeorm imports and decorators when writing out typescript files.
-      --disablePluralization       Disable pluralization of OneToMany,
+                                   For use with --generateValidators                   [boolean] [default: false] --disablePluralization       Disable pluralization of OneToMany,
                                    ManyToMany relation names                           [boolean] [default: false]
       --skipTables                 Skip schema generation for specific tables.